SSHcom/privx-cli/README.md

 # privx-cli

+The privx-cli-cli tool is no longer actively maintained.
+It is recommended to use it only for testing purposes and avoid using it in production environments.
+---

 This is a command line application to use with PrivX.
 The application supports On-Prem PrivX deployments, [PrivX on AWS](https://github.com/SSHcom/privx-on-aws) and PrivX SaaS.

 ## Getting Started